superDross/MethyCoverageParser/README.md

 ![](docs/MethyCoverageParser_Image.png?raw=true)

 #### I - Generating SAM files
 *optional*: The FASTQ files can be downloaded directly from BaseSpace using```--basespace``` option and/or the reference genome can be bisulfite converted using  ```--bs-convert``` flag.

-The FASTQ files contained within the directory detailed in the ```--fastq``` option have the Fluidigm sequencing primers cut off  to produce trimmed FASTQ files.
+The FASTQ files contained within the directory detailed in the ```--fastq``` option have the sequencing primers cut off  to produce trimmed FASTQ files.
 The subsequently produce FastQC files should be inspected to ensure they are of adequate quality    for alignment and the following [document](https://www.epigenesys.eu/images/stories/protocols/pdf/20120720103700_p57.pdf) can be used  to help determine this.

-Bismark aligns the trimmed FASTQ files to the bisulfite-converted genome stored in the directory detiled in the ```--ref``` option to produce [SAM files](https://samtools.github.io/hts-specs/SAMv1.pdf).
+Bismark aligns the trimmed FASTQ files to the bisulfite-converted genome stored in the directory detailed within the ```--ref``` option to produce [SAM files](https://samtools.github.io/hts-specs/SAMv1.pdf).
 A *mapping_efficiency_summary.txt* file is also       produced and details the percentage of reads from a FASTQ file pair which uniquely align to the genome.

 #### II - Coverage
 The Sam2Bed script iterates through the SAM files and outputs the positions of paired reads which map in proper pairs and outputs them into BED files.
 [Bedtools Coverage](http://bedtools.readthedocs.io/en/latest/content/tools/coverage.html) subsequently determines the number of times a position range described within the BED file overlaps with the amplicons described within the amplicon bed file (parsed to the ```--amplicon``` option) to produce BED Coverage files.
-The CoverageParser script takes the information from all BED Coverage files and reformats them into a data frame like format exported as *Coverage.tsv*.
+The information from all BED Coverage files are grouped, reformatted and exported as *Coverage.tsv*.

 #### III - CpG Sites
 Bismark Methylation Extractor will extract all CpG context cytosines from the SAM files and export their methylation status into two seperate CpG-site files; one for the positive strand (OT) and another for the negative strand (OB).
+The CpG-Site files are paired and parsed into Bismark2Bedgraph to produce Bedgraph Coverage files detailing; methylation percentage, methylated count and unmethylated count for each CpG site.

 #### IV - CpG Sites Coverage
-Both the OT and OB CpG-site files are split by methylation status, producing CpG-site files for; OT-methylated positions, OT-unmthylated positions, OB-methylated positions & OB-unmethylated positions.
-Bedtools Coverage then creates BED Coverage files for each of the four split CpG-site files using the aforementioned amplicon bed file.
-Finally, DivededCoverageParser extracts all the BED Coverage data and reformats it into a dataframe like format exported as *CpG_divided_coverage.tsv*.
-This file details the methylated and unmethylated CpG coverage across each amplicon; the coverage of each methylated/unmethylated CpG site that lies within an amplicon is added together.
+The CpG sites detailed in the bedgraph coverage files are grouped together by amplicon and their methylated count and unmethylated count are summarised.
+The resulting data is then reformatted to show total methylated and unmethylated CpG coverage across all amplicons along with which strand the amplicon was designed to and exported as *CpG_amplicon_coverage.tsv*.

 #### V - CpG Methylation Percentage
-The CpG-Site files generated in step III are paired and parsed into Bismark2Bedgraph to produce Bedgraph Coverage files detailing; cytosine coverage, non-cytosine coverage and the percent methylated at said sites.
-SiteMethPercParser extracts all the methylation percentage data from the Bedgraph Coverage files, filters for sites with a minimum of 1000 coverage and reformats them into a dataframe like format exported as *CpG_meth_percent_site.tsv*.
+All the methylation percentage data from each CpG site are extracted from the Bedgraph Coverage files, filtered for sites with a minimum of 1000 coverage, annotated with the strand the CpG site derives from and exported as *CpG_meth_percent.tsv*.

 *optional*: The methylation percentage data can be further filtered for sites of interest before being exported.
 Simply parse a file detailing said sites of interest with the ```--cpg``` option.